 This handbook was prepared to help you understand your privileges and responsibilities.

 Please read it with care.
 Share and discuss it with your parents.
 Refer to it when you need to.
 If you have any questions that are not answered in this handbook, ask your teachers.

-There are many people in this with many other school employees, are here to assist you in any way they can.
+There are many people in this College who will help you.
+Your teachers, school counselors, advisors and academy directors, along with many other school employees, are here to assist you in any way they can.